| Report Eight: From the Nakba

 the horrible practice before the IDF soldiers transfer them to a

+regular jail or release them.
 One villager told us that Israeli trucks

 or other equipment are often driven along the road stirring up dust